aolney/jedm-reviewer-finder/JedmReviewerFinder/README.md

 If you are using VS Code + [Ionide](http://ionide.io/), you can also use the key combination: Ctrl+Shift+B (Cmd+Shift+B on macOS) instead of typing the `dotnet fable yarn-start` command.
 This also has the advantage that Fable-specific errors will be highlighted in the editor along with other F# errors.

 Any modification you do to the F# code will be reflected in the web page after saving.
-When you want to output the JS code to disk, run `yarn build` and you'll get a minified JS bundle in the `public` folder.
+When you want to output the JS code to disk, run `dotnet fable yarn-build` and you'll get a minified JS bundle in the `public` folder.

+ To publish the web pages into gh-pages branch, run `npm run publish`.

 ## Debugging in VS Code